socrata/socrata-py/README.md

 Returns:
 ```
-    result (bool, Source | dict): Returns an API Result; the new Source or an error response
+    Source: Returns the new Source
 ```

 Examples: